paralax/ColossalOpera/hard/elevator_scheduling.md

 # Input Description

 You'll be given a single integer *N* on a line.
 The first *N* lines will identify elevator cars and with these fields: Car identifier, capacity, vertical speed in floors per second, and starting floor.
 Assume instantaneous getting on or off the elevator for the riders once you arrive on the floor.
-Assume that the elevator leaves with the rider as soon as it is able (e.g. it doesn't linger waiting for more people to arrive).
+Assume that the elevator *is able to* leave with the rider as soon as it is able, but it *may* linger waiting for more people to arrive - the choice is yours.

 Example: